-The Julia language is a new open-source scientific programming language using LLVM \cite{bezanson2012juliafastdynamiclanguage}.
+The Julia language is a new open-source scientific programming language built on LLVM \cite{bezanson2012juliafastdynamiclanguage}.
 Unlike interpreters, Julia is a compiled language with a just-in-time (JIT) compiler.
 This allows it to achieve performance comparable to Fortran and C \cite{julia_benchmarks}, while maintaining the simplicity of Python.
 Julia's flexibility and speed make it an ideal choice for developing new lattice QCD algorithms, as it allows for rapid prototyping without sacrificing performance.
-Thanks to these advantages, Julia is attractive language for high energy physics \cite{Eschle:2023ikn}.
+Thanks to these advantages, Julia is an attractive language for high-energy physics \cite{Eschle:2023ikn}.

-In this paper we introduce a new lattice QCD code JuliaQCD written in Julia language.
-The motivation behind the development of this code set is to minimize the combined time of algorithm implementation and execution.
+In this paper we introduce a new lattice QCD code, JuliaQCD, written in the Julia language.
+The motivation behind the development of this codebase is to minimize the combined time of algorithm implementation and execution.
 Existing languages such as Python are too slow for large-scale lattice QCD simulations, while C++/C/Fortran present challenges in terms of ease of use and development time.
 Julia strikes the right balance, offering both the speed required for intensive computations and the simplicity needed for fast prototyping.
 Our goal is to create a flexible and high-performance framework that can be easily adapted to new developments in both lattice QCD and machine learning.